girlscript/winter-of-contributing/Rust/3.Quintessential Guessing game in Rust/game.md

 # Guessing Game In Rust :

-- We will learn quite a few things here like **let , match , functions , how to use external crates** and other miscellaneous things
+- We will learn quite a few things here like **let , match , functions , how to use external crates** and other miscellaneous things .
-- The is basically a CLI game about guessing random numbers .
+- This is basically a CLI game about guessing random numbers .
-- Let us jump **HEAD first into the code**
+- Let us jump **HEAD first into the code** :
  ```rust
 use rand::Rng;
 use std::cmp::Ordering;